-When one person is unlawfully detained and held by another, it may amount to false (also called wrongful imprisonment), which can form the basis of a civil lawsuit.
+When one person is unlawfully detained and held by another, it may amount to false imprisonment (also called wrongful imprisonment), which can form the basis of a civil lawsuit.
 In these kinds of cases, the detainee seeks compensation for any injuries and other damages resulting from the incident.

 In a nutshell, false imprisonment occurs when someone (who we'll call Person A) is detained unwillingly by another person (Person B).
 What's more, Person B must:

 False arrest is a form of false imprisonment, but it has unique elements.
 A false arrest claim will typically involve a legal authority, while false imprisonment can be committed by anyone, regardless of whether the imprisonment was preceded by an arrest.

 In order for a plaintiff to be unwillingly detained, he or she must be confined to a particular area and not permitted to leave.
 The area can be as small as a chair or as large as a state or other geographic area, for example an unlawful warrant that prevents a person from leaving the country.
 A detention does not typically occur when someone is prevented from entering a particular area.

 The detention must involve either actual force or the threat of the use of force.
 Locking someone in a jail cell, in a closet, tying them to a chair, or holding their arm and not letting go are obvious uses of force, but anything that makes it impossible for someone to voluntarily leave an area will likely qualify.

 A threat of force will also create a detention if the threat would make a reasonable person believe they would be hurt in some way if they attempted to leave the area.
 This includes threats made through deception (like being threatened with a toy gun).
 The key is that any reasonable person would believe they had no choice but to remain detained.